GradleGrads/Gradlegrads/Readme.md

 <h1> GradleGrads </h1>

 - Gradle is Building in Java Language
-- Faster Build & Package Controlls
+- Faster Build & Package Controls By Automations
 - Making Repository Outpacked For Linting Fast Speed Runs on Kernel

 ----------------